 Again, you might feel like massaging your feet is a bit extravagant, but it will really make your feet feel better.
 Plus, it will help reduce the chance of injuries.
 If anything is tight, massaging is a great way to get your foot to loosen up.

 Better yet, you can kill two birds with one stone by moisturizing your feet and massaging them at the same time.
 I like to ice my feet after a long run, take a quick hot shower, and then put lotion on my feet and massage them.

 Don’t be afraid to enlist help.
 If you have a significant other or close family member or friend who might be willing to help, tell them massaging your feet is a way that they can support your running!

 While it’s pretty obvious if our fingernails are too long, it can be easy to forget about toenails.
 However, it’s important to keep them nice and trim to prevent ingrown nails and black toenails.

 Additionally, if your nails are long, they can also cut into your toes while you’re running, which definitely isn’t comfortable.
 So, take the extra five minutes to clip those toenails when they are starting to grow too long.

 9. Prevent Athlete’s Foot

-This is a very uncomfortable condition that typically occurs when people are wearing tight-fitting shoes and sweat profusely, which goes back to the importance of having running shoes that fit and good socks.
+This is a very uncomfortable condition that typically occurs when people are wearing tight-fitting shoes and sweat profusely.
+This goes back to the importance of having running shoes that fit, and good socks.

 If you want to avoid a scaly rash that is itchy and burns, then you’ll want to do everything that you can to prevent athlete’s foot.
 You can make sure that this doesn’t happen to you by keeping your feet dry as much as possible.